civicrm/civicrm-dev-docs/docs/framework/upgrade.md

 !!! note "Scope"
     This document discusses upgrade conventions used in CiviCRM core code.
 For extensions and modules which integrate with CiviCRM, upgrade conventions are different.
 See [Create a Module Extension](https://docs.civicrm.org/dev/en/master/extensions/civix/) for more discussion of the module-focused upgrader.

-## Intoduction
+## Introduction

-Within CiviCRM Core code the upgrader classes handle making any necessary database changes either through PHP or SQL code, printing out any messsages before or after the upgrade happens.
-Queing up tasks for each version upgrade.
+Within CiviCRM Core code the upgrader classes handle making any necessary database changes either through PHP or SQL code, printing out any messages before or after the upgrade happens.
+Queuing up tasks for each version upgrade.

 ## Directory Structure